Preview: “12 Years a Slave”

-’12 Years a Slave’ is a new film by the director Steve McQueen, who also brought us ‘Hunger’ (2008) and ‘Shame’ (2011).
-The film is based on the true story of a free black man from New York, Solomon Northup, (Chiwetel Ejiofor) who was abducted and sold into slavery in Louisiana.
+’12 Years a Slave’ is a new film by Steve McQueen, the director who also brought us ‘Hunger’ (2008) and ‘Shame’ (2011).
+The film is based on a true story of a free black man from New York, Solomon Northup (Chiwetel Ejiofor), who was abducted and sold into slavery in Louisiana.
 The film portrays Solomon’s journey to regain his freedom, escaping a cruel plantation owner, Edwin Epps (Michael Fassbender), while at the same time striking up friendships with such people as a Canadian carpenter and outspoken abolitionist, Mr Bass (Brad Pitt).
 According to many polls around the world, Steve McQueen’s ‘12 Years a Slave’ is an early frontrunner for the Oscar Award 2014, along with Lee Daniels’ ‘The Butler’, David O. Russell’s ‘American Hustle’ and the Coen Brothers’ ‘Inside Llewyn Davis’.

-On the other hand, this is not a Steven Spielberg’s film.
+On the other hand, this is not a Steven Spielberg film.
 This is a Steve McQueen’s film.
-This means that we, hopefully, will see something more than Tarantino’s types of violence and inspirational speeches in the spirit of ‘Amazing Grace’.
-McQueen himself stated in a number of interviews that ’12 Years a Slave’ will be his most violent film so far, but as with his previous work (‘Hunger’, ‘Shame’) I would also like to see some thought-provoking elements and moral dilemmas in ’12 Years a Slave’.
+This means that, hopefully, we will see something more than Tarantino’s types of violence and inspirational speeches in the spirit of ‘Amazing Grace’.
+McQueen himself said that ’12 Years a Slave’ will be his most violent film so far, but as with his previous work (‘Hunger’, ‘Shame’) I would also like to see some thought-provoking elements and moral dilemmas in ’12 Years a Slave’.
 In other words, I hope McQueen would provide the same depth of topic as we have seen in his previous work.
 There allegedly be the scene in the film where Edwin Epps, the cruel plantation owner, will force Solomon to whip other slaves.
 Whether Solomon would comply with his request we are going to see.